swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 We will make sure that we can see and hear each other, and that I can see all the seats people will be in for the event itself.

-To schedule a test run you can [ email me/look at my calendar ].
-Please let me know if you cannot find a time that works so we can look for some other options.
+To schedule a test run, you can [ email me/look at my calendar ].
+Please let me know if you cannot find a time that works, so we can look for some other options.

 I'm looking forward to having your team on board!
 Please let me know if you have any questions about how this works.